openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 Deadly 2, Weapon (Katana)

-**Special**: A devasting blow from the Dotanukia can cause a target to bleed out rapidly.
+**Special**: A devastating blow from the Dotanukia can cause a target to bleed out rapidly.
 Any time the Dotanuki's attack exceeds the target's defense by 20 or more, the *persistent damage* 9 bane is automatically applied to the target.

 #### Explosive Ammo